Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 Acts 9:5 AMPC

-2. The rebel – You don’t like being told what to do.
-You call your own shots.
+- Rebellion: I don’t like being told what to do, and I call my own shots.

-4. The rationalizer – You have many reasons why your way is best.
-You believe you are a special case.
-This wears good-hearted people out.
+- Rationalizing: I have many reasons why my way is best.
+I believe I am a special case.
+This wears out good-hearted people who are trying to help me.

 Rebuilding lost convictions